 It is extremely important to install tire cables properly to avoid damage, and follow the strict guidelines below for driving with tire cable installed:

-• Always install tire cables on the drive tires.
-FWD for micro campervans models and RWD for Sprinter models.
+- Always install tire cables on the drive tires.
+Front wheels for micro campervans models and rear wheels for Sprinter models.

 Never drive on dry pavement with tire cables as it will break the cables and damage the vehicle.
 Broken cables can wrap around axles and brake components causing damages that that will end your trip.